Alexander Stolbov

-Alexander Sergeevich Stolbov (Алекса́ндр Серге́евич Столбо́в; born 5 June 1929) is a Soviet Russian painter and art teacher, living and working in Saint Petersburg (former Leningrad).
+Alexander Sergeevich Stolbov (Александр Сергеевич Столбов; born 5 June 1929) is a Soviet Russian painter and art teacher, living and working in Saint Petersburg (former Leningrad).
 He is a member of the Saint Petersburg Union of Artists (before 1992 named as the Leningrad branch of the Union of Artists of Russian Federation), regarded as one of representatives of the Leningrad school of painting, most known for his portraits.

 Biography

 Alexander Sergeevich Stolbov was born on 5 June 1929 in Vyatka city, USSR.

 In 1933 Alexander Stolbov with his mother came to Leningrad.
 In 1939-1941 he studied in children's art studio.
 In 1945, after returning from evacuation he entered at the Leningrad Secondary Art School (now the Art Lyceum named after Boris Ioganson), where he studied of Natalya Podkovirina, Vasily Sokolov, Mikhail Kozell.

 In 1952 Alexander Stolbov entered at the first course of Department of Painting at the Leningrad Institute of Painting, Sculpture and Architecture named after Ilya Repin, where he studied of Vasily Sokolov, Valery Pimenov, Vitaly Valtsev, Boris Lavrenko, and Boris Kharchenko.

 In 1958, Alexander Stolbov graduated from the Leningrad Institute of Painting, Sculpture and Architecture named after Ilya Repin in Josef Serebrany studio.
 His graduation work was genre painting "Output from the enemy encirclement."

 Since 1959 Alexander Stolbov has participated in Art Exhibitions.
 He painted portraits, genre scenes, landscapes, and still lifes.
 In the 1960-1970s he has created a series of portraits of Leningrad artists, including Oleg Pochteny, Elena Gorokhova, Arseny Semionov, Vladimir Andreev, and his wife sculptor Kira Suvorova.

 Since 1961, Alexander Stolbov is a member of the Saint Petersburg Union of Artists (before 1992 named as the Leningrad branch of the Union of Artists of Russian Federation).
 Since 1966 he taught in the Higher School of Art and Industry named after Vera Mukhina.

 In the years 1960-1980 Alexander Stolbov makes creative trips to Armenia, Central Asia, Zaonezhie, works at the House of Artistic Creation in Hot Key village and especially in the ancient Pskov town, which was reflected in his paintings.
 His personal exhibitions were in Leningrad (1982) and in Pskov in (1988).

 Paintings by Alexander Stolbov reside in art museums and private collections in Russia, France, England, and throughout the world.